the-rccg/hw2d/README.md

 ### Usage

 Running `python -m hw2d` will let you run a hw2d simulation.
 It exposes the CLI Interface of the code located in src/hw2d/run.py with all parameters available there.
-Simply run `python -m hw2d --help` to get a full rundown of all available parameters along with explanations.
+Simply run `python -m hw2d --help` to get a full rundown of all available parameters along with their explanations.

 Full documentation is available at: https://the-rccg.github.io/hw2d/